Oeyshik/Kaiburr-Task2/README.md

 - Implemented functionality for each endpoint based on the Swagger definition.
 - Created business logic to handle incoming HTTP requests and responses.

-4. Application Deployment:

-- Built the Java application using the IDE or build tool Maven.
-- Deployed and ran the application, either on a server or locally, ensuring it was accessible via HTTP.

-5. Testing with Postman/Curl:

-- Validated the implementation using Postman, Curl, or another HTTP client.
-- Sent requests to the defined endpoints and verified that the responses met expectations.
+#### Note: Had come difficulties in completing the functionality implementation.
+Working on it...

-With these steps, the task of creating a REST API using Swagger Codegen was successfully completed.
+With these steps, the task of creating a REST API using Swagger Codegen is covered.